LeonidPavlov/counter/README.md

 run chooser runnable file

-for other operating systems need to use modifications of same commands as in file  adjuster.sh
+for other operating systems need to use modifications of same commands as in file  adjuster.sh maybe